Starwort/ipd-records/sprint-6/Tasks.md

       <td>Ben</td>
       <td>
-        Create function in UI project to call the add-item API root with data from user form.
+        Create function in UI project to call the add-item API route with data from user form, and handle the response.
       </td>
       <td>5hrs : 5hrs</td>
       <td>complete</td>